LaunchCode-Education-Archived/csharp-web-development/src/chapters/exceptions/handling.rst

       }
    }

-The first action the constructor method does is call the Fahrenheit's setter method.
+The first action the constructor method does is call the ``Fahrenheit``'s setter method.
 If invoking the setter does not result in an exception being thrown, then the new ``Temperature`` object is created and given an initial Fahrenheit value.
 If the action inside the ``try`` block results in an exception, or specifically an ``ArgumentOutOfRange`` instance, then the ``catch`` block runs and the initial value of a new ``Temperature`` object's ``fahrenheit`` field is set to absolute zero.

-Although in this example, we don't explicitly do anything with the argument ``e`` ("e" for exception), there are some scenarios where you may wish to display the exception or it's message in the view of your running app.
+In this example, we don't explicitly do anything with the argument e ("e" for exception).
+However, there are scenarios where you may wish to display the exception or it's message in the view of your running app.
 It also an option to rethrow an exception after it has been caught.
 You won't need to rethrow exceptions in this course, but just know that it can be done.